m0chan/m0chan.github.io/HackTheBox/ValentineHTB.md

 ![Image of Valentine](https://i.imgur.com/8HVRNyG.jpg)
 ### Introduction

-Valentine was a extremely fun box for me which I would say is aimed at Beginner - Intermediate.
+Valentine was a extremely fun box for me which I would say is aimed at Beginner - Intermediate's.
 If you are aware of industry recognised exploits & particularly exploits that are famous within the InfoSec community you will probably blitz straight through it in half an hour.
 Nevertheless it was a great box.

 Ps: If you do not know what HackTheBox is it is a Free/Paid resource found [Here](http://hackthebox.eu) which offers you a lab network littered with intentionally vulnerable boxes (Desktops, Servers, Web Applications, Domain Controllers etc) It really has so much to offer.